east-sussex-county-council/Escc.EastSussexGovUK/RedirectsAndCustomErrors.md

     		</modules>
 		</system.webServer>

+	If the child application uses a different application pool, the configuration needs to be repeated with new error page paths that are in the same application pool as the child application.
+If the error pages are in a different application pool to the application itself, IIS will return a blank `403 Forbidden` response instead of the custom error page.

 6. Our 404 page isn't part of Umbraco, but it is part of the same IIS application.
 To make this work we list the path to the 404 page in [umbracoReservedPaths](http://nestorrg-blogs.itequia.com/2009/04/adding-normal-aspx-pages-in-umbraco.html) in `web.config`.

-## Custom errors for other HTTP statuses
+### Custom errors for other HTTP statuses

 For HTTP 40x and 50x statuses other than 404, the configuration follows a consistent pattern: